Skyscanner/backpack/CONTRIBUTING.md

 ### React component

-Use `npm run create-component` to create a new skeleton React component.
+Use `bpk-component-boilerplate` to create a new skeleton React component.
 Once this is created, use existing components for code style inspiration.

 We use [CSS Modules](https://github.com/css-modules/css-modules) along with [BEM](http://getbem.com/) to prevent collisions and accidental overwrites in CSS.